mehtaurjagit/Healthcare-RealTime-Azure-Data-Platform/README.md

 ---

-## 📜 License & Portfolio Usage
+## 📜 Usage & Scope

-This project is created for professional portfolio demonstration and Azure Data Engineering technical interview defense.
+ApexCare is an end-to-end reference implementation of a modern healthcare data platform on Microsoft Azure, demonstrating scalable batch and real-time data processing, medallion architecture, governance, security, analytics, and automated data operations.